Near Hendersonville in Davidson County, Tennessee — The American South (East South Central)

 Topics and series.
 This historical marker is listed in these topic lists: Colonial Era • Settlements & Settlers • War, French and Indian • War, US Civil.
 In addition, it is included in the Tennessee Historical Commission series list.
 A significant historical year for this entry is 1783.

 Location.
 36° 18.567′ N, 86° 40.35′ W. Marker is near Hendersonville, Tennessee, in Davidson County.
 Marker is on U.S. 31E, on the right when traveling west.
 Touch for map.
 Marker is in this post office area: Madison TN 37115, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Mansker Creek (approx. 1.2 miles away); Bowen Plantation House First Long Hunters (approx. 1.3 miles away); Mansker's Station (approx. 1.4 miles away); Free Hill Road (approx. 1.4 miles away); Mansker’s First Fort (approx. 1.9 miles away); William Bowen House (approx. 1.9 miles away); Goodlettsville Cumberland Presbyterian Church (approx. 2.3 miles away).
+At least 8 other markers Historic Monthaven (approx. 0.6 miles away); Mansker Creek (approx. 1.2 miles away); Bowen Plantation House (approx. 1.3 miles away); First Long Hunters (approx. 1.3 miles away); Mansker's Station (approx. 1.4 miles away); Free Hill Road (approx. 1.4 miles away); Mrs. John Donelson (approx. 1.8 miles away); Mansker’s First Fort (approx. 1.9 miles away).
+Touch for a list and map of all markers in Hendersonville.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on September 9, 2007, by R. E. Smith of Nashville, Tennessee.
-This page has been viewed 1,894 times since then and 19 times this year.
+This page was last revised on November 18, 2020.
+It was originally submitted on September 9, 2007, by R. E. Smith of Nashville, Tennessee.
+This page has been viewed 1,984 times since then and 3 times this year.
 Photos: 1, 2, 3, 4. submitted on September 9, 2007, by R. E. Smith of Nashville, Tennessee. • J. J. Prats was the editor who published this page.